mcruz206/LearnAI-Bootcamp/lab03.3-deploy_to_remote_environment/README.md

-# lab03.3-execute_in_remote_environment - Executng Your Machine Learning Model In A Remote Environment
+# lab03.3-execute_in_remote_environment - Executing Your Machine Learning Model In A Remote Environment
 This hands-on lab guides you through executing a machine learning data preparation or model training work load in a remote environment using [Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) with the Azure Machine Learning Workbench.

 In this workshop, you will: